Bogdanp/dramatiq/docs/source/index.rst

   count_words.send("http://example.com")

 **Dramatiq** is :doc:`licensed<license>` under the AGPL and it officially supports Python 3.6 and later.  :doc:`commercial` is also available.
+Commercial licenses are free for one year for startups.

 Get It Now